 At this time of year, we hear a lot about foraging and eating wild foods.
 Folks get excited about the first green sprouts out of the ground and they go a little nuts.

 So nuts, in fact, that foraging for things like wild leeks (also called ramps) and fiddleheads is becoming a problem.
 People are wiping woodlands clean and mucking up the area while they’re at it.
-It’s one of the seasons we’re constantly preaching sustainable foraging.
+It’s one of the reasons we’re constantly preaching sustainable foraging.

 This ‘scourge’ is particularly difficult to control.
 It has really a wide-ranging root system, which can extend up to 3m in depth and 7m in all directions.
 Sure, the industrious person could dig it all up, but it regenerates in full if even a bit of the root system is left intact.

-Despite its bad rap, Japanese Knot weed is a great source of flavour.
+Despite its bad rap, Japanese Knotweed is a great source of flavour.
 After all, eating it is a great way to curtail its spread, but for those unfamiliar with this plant, that can be intimidating.

 To begin with, not all parts of the plant are edible (as with rhubarb) and they are only edible at a certain time of the year.
 The shoots are what you’re looking for, but they have to be gathered before the stems become hard and woody.
-The ideal time to eat knot weed is mid-April to May.
+The ideal time to eat knotweed is mid-April to May.

 Japanese knotweed shoots can be eaten raw and have a lovely sour taste similar to rhubarb.
-Ideally though, you’d cook them in a similar fashion.
+Ideally, though, you’d cook them in a similar fashion.
 Think knotweed and strawberry pie, vanilla knotweed reserves or even a knotweed shrub for cocktails.
-We’ve even come across creative uses like this knot weed hummus.
+We’ve even come across creative uses like this knotweed hummus.